 Copy of Passport / ID with your personal data.

 Letters of Recommendation are welcome.
 Letters in English from secondary school principal or science instructors are preferred.
-Particularly valuable are letters of recommendation from persons who studied at or graduated from our school.
+Particularly valuable are letters of recommendation from graduates of our university.

 Short motivation letter – a few words about why you wish to become a veterinarian and what motivates you to study in Hungary.

 + 1 Transcript of records – only for applicants with relevant preliminary studies, for example: IB program, Cambridge diploma, French BCPST program, academic background in natural sciences, etc. (“transfer students” – see below)

 After the University reviews the submitted application documents, it determines whether the applicant appears to be qualified to take the entrance exam or not.
 The online application system sends a notification to the applicant in each case.
-After acceptance of the application, the applicant choses an entrance exam date (either through the local representative or in the online application system).
+After acceptance of the application, the applicant chooses an entrance exam date (either through the local representative or by emailing to [Click to see email])

 The examination will test competency in the English language in general and also in relation to the academic subjects, which are Biology and Chemistry.